Ukraine Demands Meeting With Russia Over Troop Buildup - UrduPoint

 Ukraine Demands Meeting With Russia Over Troop Buildup

-Foreign Minister Dmytro Kuleba wrote on Facebook late Sunday that Russia had ignored Kyiv's formal request for an explanation about why Moscow had positioned more than 100,000 troops and advanced weapons around Ukraine.
+Ukrainian Foreign Minister Dmytro Kuleba said late Sunday that Russia had ignored Kyiv's formal request to explain why Moscow had positioned more than 100,000 troops and advanced weapons around Ukraine.

-"Ukraine is convening a meeting with Russia and all member states in the next 48 hours to discuss the reinforcement and movement of Russian forces along our border," he wrote.

 The 1990 Vienna Document requires the 57 members of the Organization for Security and Co-operation in Europe (OSCE) to share information about their military forces and notify each other about major activities.